OVagamundo/Flashcard-Heroes/docs/GameContentDocument.md

 Effect: If the attack is lethal, any overkill damage is dealt to an adjacent enemy.
 Trinkets
 Trinkets provide team-wide abilities and are not equipped on individual units.
+Budget Cost: All trinkets have a default cost of 10 gold for encounter generation purposes.
+Player Acquisition: Trinkets are obtained by defeating bosses.

 Healing Amulet
 ID: trinket_healing_amulet
 Name: Healing Amulet